naikvenu/oci-autonomous-adg/README.md

 ``$ helm install mushop-utils setup --namespace mushop-utilities --create-namespace

 $ kubectl create namespace mushop``

-## For this below step of adding secrets, do note to add ap-mumbai-1 for source and ap-hyderabad-1 for DR in our case.

 ## The source region in this case would be ap-mumbai-1